-Each portfolio will be managed uniquely considering its objectives, however, the underlying principle is that the Council makes the best use of its resources by increasing returns wherever possible, taking on board wider corporate priorities.
+Each portfolio will be managed uniquely taking into account its particular objectives, however, the underlying principle is that the Council makes the best use of its resources by increasing returns wherever possible, taking on board wider corporate priorities.

-RISK APPETITE
+N. RISK APPETITE

 Risk appetite can be thought of as the amount of risk an organisation is willing to accept, tolerate or be exposed to, in pursuit of its strategic and organisational objectives.
 The Council recognises that its appetite for different types of risks will vary and needs to reflect both its capability and its ability to exercise control.

-By virtue of its statutory responsibilities for public services and associated functions the Council often has limited choice in whether to accept or tolerate risk.
+By virtue of its statutory responsibilities for public services and associated functions the Council often has limited choice in whether or not to accept or tolerate risk.
 Clearly there are some types of risks where the Council's tolerance will be extremely low, or risk averse, for example, those that could: